IniyanKanmani/context-lens-chromium/README.md

    OPENROUTER_MODEL=your_model_name_here
    ```
    For example, you can use `openai/gpt-oss-20b:free` or any other model available on OpenRouter.
-5. Load the extension temporarily in Firefox:
+5. Load the extension temporarily in Chrome:
-   - Open Firefox and go to `about:debugging`.
+   - Open Chrome and go to `chrome://extensions/`.
-   - Click "This Firefox" in the left sidebar.
+   - Enable "Developer mode" in the top right.
-   - Click "Load Temporary Add-on".
+   - Click "Load unpacked".
-   - Select the `manifest.json` file from the project root.
+   - Select the project directory.

 ## Privacy